Education and Influences

-Knight studied luminaries such as Ruth Bernhard and Edward Weston and was especially intrigued by Bernhard’s subtle Nude in the Box.
-Robert Mapplethorpe’s nudes of bodybuilder Lisa Lyon also fascinated Knight.
+Knight's nude photography education included luminaries such as Ruth Bernhard and Edward Weston, and was especially intrigued by Bernhard’s subtle Nude in the Box.
+Robert Mapplethorpe’s nudes of bodybuilder Lisa Lyon also captivated him.
 Working with graphite, he attempted to blend the two approaches.
 Despite the fame that nude photography rebels like Helmut Newton and Mapplethorpe achieved in magazines and galleries, the avant-garde was in a different league than the museum-exalted nudes by Weston and Uelsmann.
 In light of this, Knight feared his nascent contribution would be misunderstood or dismissed.
-He limited his initial study of the nude to painting and drawing copies of photographs in books and magazines.
+He limited his initial study of the nude to painting and drawing reference images in books and magazines.

 He took every opportunity to photograph art students, theater students, and others with a creative side but almost never fully nude.
 His first art from live nudes was of student models in figure drawing class.
-Knight also worked as a model, posing for life drawing classes if the instructor could not find a model or when one canceled.
+Knight also worked as a model, posing for life drawing classes if no other model was available.
 His first nude photoshoot in college was almost by accident.
 He invited a female classmate to pose, and she emerged nude, making an assumption based on the norm for drawing class.
 He did only one other fully nude photoshoot in college, also at the request of the model.

 Knight’s enduring influences are nuanced storytellers like Sandy Skoglund and Sally Mann.
 He admires the elaborate theatrical scenes Skoglund creates.
 Although she produces photographs, Skoglund’s artistry is in constructing her subject matter.
-This paradox of using the camera to document a fabricated reality fascinated Knight and stimulated him to conceive of photographic art with a mindset comparable to directing a movie.
+This paradox of using the camera to document a fabricated reality spurred him to conceive of photographic art with a mindset comparable to directing a movie.

 It wasn’t until after college that Knight sought additional nude subjects.
 Within a few years, he transitioned to working exclusively with the female nude.

-Knight is committed to the continual enhancement of his creativity.
-He strives to learn new ways to communicate visually and reinvent the female nude.
+Knight is committed to the continual enhancement of his nude photography education.
+He strives to learn creative ways to communicate visually and reinvent the female nude.
 Knight’s artistic philosophy rejects formulaic rules, predictability, and mass appeal.
 To explore a genre, he believes we must contribute new ideas and meaning.